xliu614/books/README.md

 - if the second argument is [] then the arrow function's never called again
 - if the second argument is empty, then the arrow function's called repeately
 - if the second argument is [counter], then the arrow function's called again if counter variable is changed prior to the next render

+#### Notes on useCallback
+- useCallback does not run functions but provide a stablized reference to a function
+- this can solve the problem of useEffect when it render arrow functions again -- at that time the functions are changed, even though the name of the functions are the same.

+#### Some alerts on @babel/plugin-proposal-private-property-in-object
+- run this: npm install --save-dev @babel/plugin-proposal-private-property-in-object to add it in devDependencies